Whoaa512/starred/README.md

 - [lamplightdev/aeon](https://github.com/lamplightdev/aeon) - A lightweight date picker built with web components that can be used anywhere
 - [webpack/analyse](https://github.com/webpack/analyse) - analyse web app for webpack stats
 - [DonutEspresso/big-json](https://github.com/DonutEspresso/big-json) - A stream based implementation of JSON.parse and JSON.stringify for big POJOs
-- [uhop/stream-json](https://github.com/uhop/stream-json) - The micro-library of Node.js stream components for creating custom JSON processing pipelines with a minimal memory footprint.
-It can parse JSON files far exceeding available memory streaming individua
+- [uhop/stream-json](https://github.com/uhop/stream-json) - A micro-library of stream components for building custom JSON and JSONC processing pipelines with a minimal memory footprint — parse, filter, and transform JSON far larger than available memory with
 - [pimterry/loglevel](https://github.com/pimterry/loglevel) - :ledger: Minimal lightweight logging for JavaScript, adding reliable log level methods to wrap any available console.log methods
 - [jaxcore/bumblebee](https://github.com/jaxcore/bumblebee) - Jaxcore Bumblebee - a JavaScript voice application framework
 - [jeffbski/wait-on](https://github.com/jeffbski/wait-on) - wait-on is a cross-platform command line utility and Node.js API which will wait for files, ports, sockets, and http(s) resources to become available